Alton Enters 2021 Well-Positioned for Continued Growth

 Alton Aviation Consultancy is a global advisory firm serving the aviation and aerospace industries.
 The firm was founded by veteran aviation industry executives, globally recognized for their thought leadership, quantitative analytics, and innovative solution development.
 The firm offers full value chain coverage with clients including airlines, manufacturers, MRO and aftermarket service providers, lessors and the broader financial and investment community.

-With offices in New York, Dublin, Hong Kong, Beijing, Tokyo, and Singapore, Alton’s diverse team of professional advisors bring a global perspective with deep regional expertise across the entire aviation value chain to its client engagements.
+With offices in New York, Dublin, Dubai, Hong Kong, Beijing, Tokyo, and Singapore, Alton’s diverse team of professional advisors bring a global perspective with deep regional expertise across the entire aviation value chain to its client engagements.
 Typical client engagements include strategy and business plan development, operational performance improvement, restructuring, and transaction support.